pebble/ArduinoPebbleSerial/README.md

 The following boards and pin configurations are currently supported.
 The two pins listed must be tied together and connected to the Smartstrap data pin.
-* Arduino UNO (ATmega328p) - Serial0 - pins 0 and 1
+* Arduino Uno (ATmega328p) - Serial0 - pins 0 and 1
 * Arduino Mega 2560 (ATmega2560) - Serial1 - pins 18 and 19
 * Xadow Main Board (ATmega32u4) - Serial1 - pins 0 and 1